Bricktech2000/Notes/notes/algorithm.md

 # Algorithm

-_a finite answer to an infinite number of questions_ &mdash; Stephen Kleene
+_a finite answer to an infinite number of questions_ --- Stephen Kleene

 **see** [[abstract data type]], [[data structure]]